If you’re just starting out with a Shopify store, it’s easy to get lost in the crowd.

 Shopify marketing tools to use:

-Now because there’s no absolute right app to serve every eCommerce business, you’ll have to narrow down on what your email marketing needs are.
+Since there’s no one right app to serve every eCommerce business, narrow down on what your email marketing needs are.

 Use Engage as your go-to Shopify store email marketing tool to: